THE COOPERATIVE MODEL

 Who are the decision-makers in a cooperative?

 A cooperative enterprise is made up of two essential governance bodies.
 The Board of Directors, which is composed of member farmers.
-They work alongside the Group’s Strategic Committee to define Euralis’ key strategies and to check that ratified decisions are implemented in the field.
-The Strategic Committee is the second governance body.
+They work alongside the Executive Committee to define Euralis’ key strategies and to check that ratified decisions are implemented in the field.
+The Executive Committee is the second governance body.
 It proposes strategic orientations and ensures the success of the cooperative’s operational management.
 It is also responsible for piloting and developing medium-term plans and monitoring their implementation.
-The Strategic Committee works closely with the managing Board of Directors, which governs it.
+The Executive Committee works closely with the managing Board of Directors, which governs it.

 What about development in France and abroad?